Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

--   Determine your target customer audience
+-   Determine your target customer audience.

--   Determine customer's business needs to address your solution
+-   Determine customer's business needs to address your solution.

--   Design and diagram your solution
+-   Design and diagram your solution.

--   Prepare to present your solution
+-   Prepare to present your solution.

 **Step 3: Present the solution (30 minutes)**